bluscape/LittleFS-Explorer-for-Windows/README.md

 This is still under construction.
 Should be finished soon.

-LittleFS is a fail-safe file system designed for microcontrollers: https://github.com/ARMmbed/littlefs
+LittleFS (LFS) is a fail-safe file system designed for microcontrollers: https://github.com/ARMmbed/littlefs

-I needed an interface from where I could format my memory to LittleFS, browse, edit, add and remove files.
-So I decided to write a file explorer for LittleFS in Windows.
+FittleFS Explorer (LFSE) is a file explorer for LittleFS in Windows.

 ![GitHub Logo](/images/ExplorerWAbout.jpg)